 Financial Aid Information

-The general areas of financial assistance at Spalding University are non-repayable awards (scholarships and grants), repayable aid (loans), and work opportunities.
-All university aid is open to any student regardless of race, religion, color, age, gender, sexual orientation, national origin, or disability.
-Aid is available to students who are accepted to the University and meet the particular award's eligibility requirements,
+Three basic types of financial aid are made available by the university: (1) scholarships/grants (which is money that does not have to be repaid), (2) loans (which is money that has to be repaid) and (3) part-time employment.
+Some funds for grants and loans are provided through programs sponsored by the federal and state governments.
+All university sponsored aid is open to any student regardless of race, religion, color, age, gender, sexual orientation, national origin, or disability.
+Aid is available to students who are accepted to the University and meet the particular award's eligibility requirements.

 Academic activity for Title IV purposes includes but is not limited to:

 • Physically attending a class where there is an opportunity for direct interaction between the instructor and students;

 • Submitting an academic assignment;

 • Taking an exam, an interactive tutorial, or computer-assisted instruction;